-Bert was on a raft, or swimming rather.
-Then in lifeboats after Japs picked them up.
-Varley’s lot headed for the shipping lanes.
-Rest headed with Duncan’s lot in another direction.
+Bert was on a raft, or rather swimming and managed to get himself onto a disbanded lifeboat.
+(A Japanese corvette picked up about 80 POWs in 3 lifeboats).
+(They came across Varley & his lot) headed for the shipping lanes.
+(Bert with Duncan’s 3 rafts) headed with Duncan’s lot in another direction.
 In Japan after freedom, was 5st, 12. ??

 Pinched a pumpkin, was beaten and stood in snow for 24 hours wearing only shorts.
 Bert was frozen into ground.
 Till 6.30pm to bend one joint.
 Had no voice for 3 months.
 There were further beatings.
 Coughed up and had to wait for 10am parade.
 All had pneumonia.
 One guy died and Bert passed out for 15 days.
 When he woke up the room was empty, they had all died.

 (Please note the above has not been edited – there may be some anomalies.)